imrmnabil/thought-app/README.md

-# THOUGHT An Social Media App
+# THOUGHT A Social Media App
 Thought is a social media app I built using React Native and Expo.
 It focuses on meaningful connections and a simple design.
 This project highlights my skills in mobile app development.